 Then I used a PVC pipe cutter to cut the non-knob end to length.
 Here is a great “How to use a kobalt pvc cutter” tutorial video since they don’t come with instructions…apparently.
 Since the ends get a little smushed during the pipe cutting, you may have to use needle nose pliers and/or a hammer to flatten it out again.

 Ikea Roller Shade Hack – The Fun Part

 Now comes the fun part with the fabric.
-I laid mine face down on the floor of my office.
+I laid my shower curtain face down on the floor of my office.

 Look familiar?
 You may have seen the shower curtain before in the guest bathroom.

 I didn’t love it in the bathroom, but I thought the light blues, yellows, and soft gray matched up perfectly with the new ice blue kitchen color.